jul817/jul817/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on personal projects
+- 🔭 I’m currently working on personal projects on Ruby on Rails (with HTML, CSS, JS)

 <!--
 **jul817/jul817** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.